Christian Bethancourt Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.31 team ERA ranks 17th across all MLB pitching staffs.
+- The Cubs' 4.23 team ERA ranks 16th among all league pitching staffs.

-- Cubs pitchers combine to give up 51 home runs (one per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to allow the third-fewest home runs in baseball (51 total, one per game).

-- Stroman (4-4) gets the starting nod for the Cubs in his 12th start of the season.
-He's put together a 2.95 ERA in 64 2/3 innings pitched, with 54 strikeouts.
+- The Cubs will send Hendricks (0-1) to the mound to make his second start of the season.

-- The righty last appeared on Wednesday against the New York Mets, when he went eight innings, allowing two earned runs while giving up four hits.
+- His most recent appearance came on Thursday against the New York Mets, when the right-hander went 4 1/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.